 Meet Your Advisor

-My name is Brian Howard, and I am the Dean of Academic Support Services.
+My name is Brian Howard, and I am the Director of Academic Advising.
 My passion is serving students.
 I enjoy learning about students’ backgrounds, interests, and dreams in order to assist them as they transition to college and meet their academic and life goals.
 I grew up in central Illinois and received my Master’s degree in Higher Education from Southern Illinois University at Carbondale.
 Before joining the Holy Cross family in 2005, I worked as an academic advisor in the St. Louis, Missouri area for seven years.
 In my free time, I enjoy reading, jogging, travelling, hiking, camping, fishing, sports, and spending lots of time with my wife and twin daughters.